Clovis Oncology: Rucaparib

 Rucaparib is a PARP inhibitor in Phase II and III clinical trials for advanced ovarian cancer.
 In December 2016, the Food and Drug Administration granted an accelerated approval for the use of rucaparib "for the treatment of patients with deleterious BRCA mutation (germline and/or somatic)-associated advanced ovarian cancer who have been treated with two or more chemotherapies".
+In 2023, rucaparib was sold to Pharmaand GmbH (Pharma&) as part of Clovis's bankruptcy proceedings.

 Lucitanib

 Lucitanib is a VEGFR inhibitor.
 It is also an inhibitor of FGFR1 and FGFR2 and has undergone clinical trials for advanced solid tumors.